Realize Emergent Gravity to Generic Situations: Introduction

-\paragraph{Page Curve from the Entropic Bound} If the entropy $S_{ext}$ of Hawking Radiation exterior of the black hole with total energy/mass $m_{rad}$ satisfies the same form of the Casini-Bekenstein bound thermalized by the Hawking Temperature $T_H=\frac{1}{8\pi G (M-m_{rad})}$ of the asymptotic flat Black hole with reminiscent mass $M-m_{rad}$, we find the function \bea S_{ext}=\frac{m_{rad}}{T_H}=8\pi G(M-m_{rad})m_{rad}\,, \eea possessing the expecting shape of the Page Curve when the local temperature increasing during the evaporation.
-We suggest this curve change may come from canceling of gravitational attraction between radiation. \paragraph{Extremal Surface}

-In a holographic theory with the AdS/CFT correspondence \cite{Maldacena:1997re, Witten:1998qj}, the Ryu-Takayanaki surface as well as its quantum versions corresponds to the generalized entropy.
-During the black hole evaporation and matters free-fall towards the black hole, covariant version of the extremal surfaces stay the same.
-While, processes with external influence viewed as heat flux into/out of reservoirs will vary extremal surfaces.
+\paragraph{Extremal Surface} During dynamic processes, such as the black hole evaporation and matters free-fall towards the black hole, the Bousso bound which is covariant associated with the extremal surfaces stays the same.
+In a holographic theory with the AdS/CFT correspondence \cite{Maldacena:1997re, Witten:1998qj}, it is the Ryu-Takayanaki surface (and covariant HRT surface) as well as its quantum versions that corresponds to the generalized entropy.
 We point out the new holographic interpretation of the entropic gradients will reflect on the variation of extremal surfaces in this framework.